Why are trees so important?

 We could not exist as we do if there were no trees.
 A mature leafy tree produces as much oxygen in a season as 10 people inhale in a year!
 Did you know that the canopies of trees act as a physical filter, trapping dust and absorbing pollutants from the air?
 They also provide shade from solar radiation and reduce noise.

 Research shows that within minutes of being surrounded by trees and green space, your blood pressure drops, your heart rate slows, and your stress levels come down.

-Trees absorb carbon dioxide as they grow and the carbon that they store in their wood helps slow the rate of global warming.
+Trees absorb carbon dioxide as they grow, and the carbon that they store in their wood helps slow the rate of global warming.
 Trees muffle urban noise almost as effectively as stone walls.
-Trees, planted at strategic points in a neighbourhood or around your house, can even decrease major noises from freeways and airports.
+Trees planted at strategic points in a neighbourhood or around your house can decrease major noises from freeways and airports.

 Did you know that trees host complex microhabitats?
 When trees are young, they offer habitation and food to amazing communities of birds, insects, lichen and fungi.
 When they’re ancient, their trunks also provide the hollow cover needed by species such as bats, woodboring beetles, tawny owls and even woodpeckers.

 Trees strengthen the distinctive character of a place and encourage local pride.
 Urban woodland can be used as an educational resource and bring groups together for activities like walking and bird-watching.
 Trees are also invaluable for children to play in and discover their sense of adventure!